chinamike65/hugo-tuolesi/content/book3/book3en.md

 Due to the accumulation of merit over hundreds of kalpas, Yuanjue Arhats have a thousand times more merits and virtues than Shravaka Arhats.

 The merits of Bodhisattvas are even more incredible.
-According to the teachings of Mahayana, to become a Buddha requires the accumulation of merit over three uncountable kalpas.
+According to the Mahayana teachings, to become a Buddha requires the accumulation of merit over three uncountable kalpas.

 A Bodhisattva who has practised the path of accumulation and added the path of "superiority and understanding" can realise emptiness through listening, thinking, and practice, and obtain the sufficiency of the first asamkhya; a bodhisattva who is on the Path of Seeing diligently practises the paramita of giving of the ten paramitas; then, with the continuous deepening of the practice, the bodhisattvas of the second to tenth bhumis of the path can gradually complete the other nine kinds of perfections.